Nexucis/es-php-index-helper/README.md

 ```

 ### Mapping Operation
-This helper prove his existence when you want to change your mapping dynamically and you still want a fully access to your data.
+This helper proves his existence when you want to change your mapping dynamically and you still want a fully access to your data.

 So to make this things possibily we need :